mrclrchtr/gradle-kotlin-spring/README.md

   - buildSrc
   - Kotlin DSL
   - Version Catalog (libs.versions.toml)
-  - Gradle Build Scan can be enabled in CI (Attention!
-Terms of Service are accepted by the environment variable `BUILD_SCAN_TOS_ACCEPTED` and the scan can be enabled by the environment variable `BUILD_SCAN`)
 <!-- renovate: datasource=maven depName=org.jetbrains.kotlin:kotlin-gradle-plugin -->
 - Kotlin `2.1.0`
 <!-- renovate: datasource=maven depName=org.springframework.boot:spring-boot-gradle-plugin -->